Looking after your mental health

-Cambridgeshire and Peterborough Psychological Wellbeing Service is a NHS funded service providing psychological therapies for anyone who is experiencing common mental health problems, such as depression and anxiety.
+NHS Cambridgeshire and Peterborough Talking Therapies aim to make psychological therapies more accessible for anyone who is experiencing common mental health problems, such as depression and anxiety.
 Individuals can self refer.

 Cambridgeshire, Peterborough and South Lincolnshire Mind are passionate about positive wellbeing and provide support to local people who may experience mental health challenges.
 You can sign up anonymously to their free online support and wellbeing community Qwell as part of the Good Life Service.

 How Are You South Cambs? brings together everything in South Cambridgeshire that promotes positive mental health.
 From a friendly ‘how are you’, to activity groups and much more – it’s all about taking care of our mental wellbeing.

 Illuminate is a professional, not-for-profit organisation specialising in mental health and wellbeing coaching and training to help people make positive changes.
 They offer services to businesses to enable managers and staff to spot the signs of poor mental health and have successful conversations about it.